-This is due to a fundamental architecture problem: the replication of your data across the internet, where everyone else owns it, except you.
+This is due to a fundamental architecture problem: the replication of your data across the Internet, where everyone else owns your data.
 When something changes, you have to log into each different platform and manage whatever version of the data that company has.

 APPS own the data.

 Here are the problems this architecture causes the person, you:

 Surveillance can be (and most often is) used on these platforms.

 Usernames and passwords must be managed by you, and are different for every application.

 Here are the problems this architecture causes developers/companies: